AnitaNal/Springboard/README.md

 ## Branches
 **Assignments**
-+ Contains code for my assignments for Springboard
++ Contains scripts for my assignments for Springboard

 **Capstone**
 + Contains all documents (scripts, papers, presentations) pertinent to my capstone project for Springboard